souvikdutta-max/IA2/README.md

 Contents
 Below is a list of the files included in this assignment, along with a brief description of what each file addresses:

-B+.java: Implementation or problems related to B+ Trees.
+1.B+.java: Implementation or problems related to B+ Trees.
-BST.java: Implementation or problems related to Binary Search Trees.
+2.BST.java: Implementation or problems related to Binary Search Trees.
-Binary tree traversal.java: Various traversal methods for binary trees (e.g., inorder, preorder, postorder).
+3.Binary tree traversal.java: Various traversal methods for binary trees (e.g., inorder, preorder, postorder).
-Dequeue with insert and delete at both end.java: Implementation of a deque (double-ended queue) supporting insertions and deletions from both ends.
+4.Dequeue with insert and delete at both end.java: Implementation of a deque (double-ended queue) supporting insertions and deletions from both ends.
-Dijkstra algorithm java code.java: Implementation of Dijkstra's algorithm for finding the shortest paths between nodes in a graph.
+5.Dijkstra algorithm java code.java: Implementation of Dijkstra's algorithm for finding the shortest paths between nodes in a graph.
-Double Ended Queue.java: Another file potentially related to or implementing a double-ended queue.
+6.Double Ended Queue.java: Another file potentially related to or implementing a double-ended queue.
-FenwickTree.java: Implementation of a Fenwick Tree (Binary Indexed Tree).
+7.FenwickTree.java: Implementation of a Fenwick Tree (Binary Indexed Tree).
-GraphBFS.java: Implementation of Breadth-First Search (BFS) for graphs.
+8.GraphBFS.java: Implementation of Breadth-First Search (BFS) for graphs.
-Hard level greedy problem.java: Solution to a greedy algorithm problem categorized as "hard level".
+9.Hard level greedy problem.java: Solution to a greedy algorithm problem categorized as "hard level".
-KMP.java: Implementation of the Knuth-Morris-Pratt (KMP) string matching algorithm.
+10.KMP.java: Implementation of the Knuth-Morris-Pratt (KMP) string matching algorithm.
-Levensthein.groovy: Implementation of the Levenshtein distance algorithm, possibly in Groovy.
+11.Levensthein.groovy: Implementation of the Levenshtein distance algorithm, possibly in Groovy.
-Medium level string problem.java: Solution to a string manipulation problem categorized as "medium level".
+12.Medium level string problem.java: Solution to a string manipulation problem categorized as "medium level".
-Mirror Tree.java: Problems or implementations related to mirroring a binary tree.
+13.Mirror Tree.java: Problems or implementations related to mirroring a binary tree.
-Radix tree.java: Implementation or problems related to Radix Trees (Patricia Tries).
+14.Radix tree.java: Implementation or problems related to Radix Trees (Patricia Tries).
-Red black tree.java: Implementation or problems related to Red-Black Trees.
+15.Red black tree.java: Implementation or problems related to Red-Black Trees.
-SimpleDFS.java: Simple implementation of Depth-First Search (DFS). medium level greedy.java: Solution to a greedy algorithm problem categorized as "medium level".
+16.SimpleDFS.java: Simple implementation of Depth-First Search (DFS).
+17.medium level greedy.java: Solution to a greedy algorithm problem categorized as "medium level".